Free for members

 Company and House J. Billiet from architect Huib Hoste | 1928

 Just like the Geerardyn house, this house is situated in the post-war period of Huib Hoste, where it is still strongly influenced by Dutch modernism.
-In 1927 he was commissioned by Jules Billiet, manager of a painting company, to design a diamond cutting shop with a house.
+In 1927 he was commissioned by Jules Billiet, manager of a painting company, to design a diamond polishing shop with a house.
 The house and company are built on a double plot, with a passage to the company being kept open.
-The house is divided into two volumes: one lower with the entrance and one higher for the rest of the house.
-The cornice of the lower part is the same height as that of the bay window on the first floor, both separated by a dominant chimney.
+The semi-open house is divided into two volumes: one lower with the entrance and one higher for the rest of the house.
+The cornice of the lower part is the same height as that of the bay window on the first floor, although both are separated by a dominant chimney.
 Here, too, a pitched roof was mandatory: the choice fell on a hipped roof, so that it is hardly visible from the street.
-Inside, one can speak of a total concept: furniture and decoration were all designed by Hoste.
-The furniture is in private collections, but the total polychromy of the living room has been restored.
-Huib Hoste (° Bruges 1881 / † Hove 1957) was strongly involved in the Catholic, ultramontan neo-Gothic style through his upbringing – certainly under the influence of Canon A. Duclos.
-After his stay in the Netherlands, he evolved towards modernism, in which he continued to grow in the 1930s and also took part in the first CIAM congress.
+Inside, one can speak of a total concept: furniture and decoration are designed by Hoste.
+The furniture ended up in private collections, yet 2 cabinets that complete the interior of the living room could be purchased after negotiation.
+The polychromy of the living room has been preserved under an exact copy so that the concept could still be evoked to a large extent.
+Huib Hoste (° Bruges 1881 / † Hove 1957) was strongly involved in Catholic, ultramontan neo-Gothic style through his upbringing – certainly under the influence of Canon A. Duclos.
+After his stay in the Netherlands, he evolved towards modernism, in which he continued to grow in the 1930s and was also present at the first CIAM conference.

 Les Heures Claires by architect Georges Van Houtryve | 1936